What are the most common causes of fire in kitchens?

 Kitchen equipment maintenance

-It goes without saying that equipment that is serviced and maintained regularly is less likely to go wrong and cause problems.
-Therefore it is essential that all kitchen equipment is subject to planned inspection and servicing in line with the manufacturer’s instructions by a competent contractor/person.
-This should include safety devices such as thermostats, temperature control devices, flame supervision devices etc.
+Equipment that is serviced and maintained regularly is less likely to cause problems.
+It is essential that you plan inspections and servicing for all kitchen equipment.
+This should be done in line with the manufacturer’s instructions and by a competent contractor/person.
+Make sure to include safety devices such as thermostats, temperature control devices, flame supervision devices etc.